cleesmith/storygrind/README.md

 4. Save the file and launch storygrind

 #### Getting API Keys:

+You'll need at least one API key from these providers:

 **Google Gemini (Inexpensive)**
 - Go to [Google AI Studio](https://aistudio.google.com/app/apikey)